abtion/guidelines/standard_readme.md

 Where to find the documentation.

+## Notable inclusions and Notable exclusions

 # Production

 ## Automatic deploy

-How does automatic deploy happen?
+How do automatic deploys happen

 ## Manual deploy